 Strokes occur when blood is prevented from getting to the brain.
 This can be caused by blockages throughout the circulatory system.

-Other cardiovascular diseases include tumors, heart valve diseases and other heart or circulatory disorders.
+Other cardiovascular diseases include tumors, heart valve diseases (or having an artificial heart valve) and other heart or circulatory disorders.

 Other medical conditions can increase your risk of cardiovascular disease.
 These include:

 If you have several of these health conditions, your life insurance ratings may be negatively affected.
 In fact, the combination of heart disease with any other medical condition or lifestyle risk, like tobacco use, may result in a decline.

 Life Insurance Considerations With Poor Heart Health

 Even if you have been declined by a life insurance company because of your cardiovascular disease, you may not be resigned to living without life insurance.
 Often times, the carriers you apply to makes all the difference.
 When applying for life insurance, be prepared to answer questions such as: